 You might also want to consider borrowing some money from friends and family to dig yourself out of a hole.
 Clearly, when you need cash fast, they could help you with little or no expectation of interest on the loan or speedy repayment.

-This is another financing solution that’s short term though, especially as the interest charged on credit card lending can be steep.
+This is another short-term financing solution, especially as the interest charged on credit card lending can be steep.

-Another occasion when you should avoid quick loans would be when an existing lender is willing to be flexible.
+Another occasion when you should avoid quick loans would be when an existing lender is flexible.
 For example, adding to your mortgage or increasing a current loan.
 This could be a more affordable alternative to quick, short term lending.

 It’s highly recommended that even when you are safely in control of our incoming and outgoing cash, you find ways to economise.
 Then, put even small amounts aside for a rainy day!
 Having this cushion of cash to fall back on is a wonderful way to avoid quick loan applications.

 It all hinges on good planning and being alert to what you spend.
-Living within your means starts from being clear exactly how much cash you have each month, and what your priorities are.
+Living within your means starts from being clear exactly how much cash you have each month and your priorities.

 Once you’ve assigned your incoming cash to bills like rent, electricity, gas and food, you can then be careful with what’s left, buying treats when available money allows.